 7. Recommended phasing and sequencing of work to maximize construction site efficiencies

-There are several key phasing and sequencing issues that will help deliver the new elementary school with as little disruption as possible while maintaining the construction schedule and keeping the school costs low.
+The following are several key phasing and sequencing issues that will help deliver the school with as little disruption as possible while maintaining the construction schedule and keeping the school's costs low.